alexirpan/alexirpan.github.io/_posts/2024-12-04-late-o1-thoughts.markdown

 To communicate an object, you only need to use 1 letter.

 What if we can't remember 25 things?
 We can alternatively remember 10 concepts: 5 for the colors, and 5 for the shapes.
 Let's say colors are A, B, C, D, E and shapes are 1, 2, 3, 4, 5.
 Now our memory requirements are lower, we only need to know 10 things.
-But our communication needs are higher: we have to use 1 letter + 1 number to specify an object.
+But our communication needs to specify an object are higher.
+We have to 2 pieces, a letter and a number.
 There's the fundamental tradeoff between memory and bandwidth.

 o1 is incentivized to get all its thinking done within the thinking budget.